Mumbai: Top Bandra paanwala's son kidnapped, killed 2 days before birthday

-The victim was wearing gold worth Rs 3 lakh on him at the time of his kidnapping; his battered body was found near the Ghodbunder creek
+The victim, son of Bandra's famous paanwala Munna Chaurasia, was wearing gold worth Rs 3 lakh on him at the time of his kidnapping; his battered body was found near the Ghodbunder creek

 Nikunj Chaurasia’s father Munna, a well-known paan-seller at Bandra Talao, near his store after his son’s cremation on Sunday.
 Pics/Satej Shinde

 The son of Bandra’s famous paanwala, Munna Chaurasia, was found murdered on the outskirts of Mumbai a few days ago.
 And as a cruel twist of fate would have had it, the grieving family cremated Nikunj (23) on Saturday, which happened to be his birthday.
 The Kashimira and Bandra police are investigating to find the killer.